ryzhak/issues-for-static-detectors/README.md

 - `saveTransferFrom(_from address)` instead of `msg.sender`: https://solodit.xyz/issues/h-12-malicious-users-can-exploit-residual-allowance-to-steal-assets-code4rena-fractional-fractional-v2-contest-git
 - incorrect assumption regarding `abi.encode`: https://twitter.com/0xKaden/status/1819441985809420589
 - reentrancy: https://solodit.xyz/issues/h-01-expressreceivetoken-can-be-abused-using-reentry-code4rena-axelar-network-axelar-network-git
-- contract does not check that`ecrecover` does not return the zero address as owner which it does if the signature is invalid
 - `ISignatureValidator(_signer)`: https://solodit.xyz/issues/h-04-arbitrary-transactions-possible-due-to-insufficient-signature-validation-code4rena-biconomy-biconomy-smart-contract-wallet-contest-git
 - `safeTransferFrom` reentrancy: https://solodit.xyz/issues/h-02-stealing-fund-by-applying-reentrancy-attack-on-removecollateral-startliquidationauction-and-purchaseliquidationauctionnft-code4rena-backed-protocol-papr-contest-git
 - `if...else if` pattern: https://solodit.xyz/issues/h-1-tradingutils_executetrade-doesnt-check-pretradebalance-properly-sherlock-notional-notional-git